-Major project to implement new treatments to boost kala-azar elimination strategiesNovember 7th, 2011 in Diseases, Conditions, Syndromes
+Major project to implement new treatments to boost kala-azar elimination strategiesNovember 7, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 A comprehensive four-year project including over 10,000 patients in clinical and pharmacovigilance studies for diagnosis and treatment of visceral leishmaniasis (VL, also known as kala-azar) in India and Bangladesh was launched by an international consortium formed last month to support control and elimination strategies in both countries, where the concentration of disease burden is among the world's highest.

 The Drugs for Neglected Diseases initiative (DNDi), together with OneWorld Health (OWH) and the Special Programme for Research and Training in Tropical Diseases (TDR), will collaborate with the National Control Programmes of India and Bangladesh, Médecins Sans Frontières (MSF), the Bihar State Health Society, and the Indian Council for Medical Research to carry out the consortium's projects.
 The projects will generate the data necessary for Indian and Bangladeshi Ministries of Health to select, adopt and implement the best management strategies to support control and elimination of this deadly disease.

 Kala-azar, which particularly affects women and children in remote areas, is a parasitic disease transmitted by a sandfly.
 It causes prolonged fever, enlarged spleen and liver, substantial weight loss, and progressive anaemia.
 Approximately half a million cases worldwide are recorded each year.
 If left untreated, the disease is fatal.